firebolt-db/godocs/docs/sql_reference/functions-reference/array/flatten.md

 | :--------------- | :------------------------------------ |
 | `<arr_of_arrs>` | The array of arrays to be flattened. |

+## Return Types
+The return type for this function is `ARRAY`.

 ## Example
 {: .no_toc}
+The following example flattens multiple arrays of video game levels:

 ```sql
 SELECT